 CARIM Courses Maastricht

 As of 2011 CARIM organizes several state-of-the-art cardiovascular courses for PhD candidates within one week in parallel.
 This so-called CARIM Course Week not only encompasses cardiovascular courses, but also includes a joint program as well as various social activities co-organized by I'MCARIM, our PhD-club.
-The CARIM course week is organized in June.
-The registration form can be downloaded at the bottom of this page (as of April/May 2017).

 Information for registration for the course “Advanced microscopy and Vital Imaging”: email@example.com.
 If you would like to be sure of a place in this particular course next year, you can already indicate this now.